 And naked shingles of the world.

-In the third stanza of the poem it becomes clear that Arnold is in fact speaking about the diminishing faith of his countrymen and women.
+In the third stanza of ‘Dover Beach’, it becomes clear that Arnold is in fact speaking about the diminishing faith of his countrymen and women.
 He describes, “The Sea of Faith” once covered all of the “round earth’s shore” and held everyone together like a girdle.
-Now though, this time as passed.
+Now though, this time has passed.
 No longer is the populous united by a common Christian faith in God by, as Arnold sees it, spread apart by new sciences and conflicting opinions.

 The comparison that he has been crafting between the drawing away, and coming in of the sea is now made clear as his speaker says there is no longer any return.
 The sea is only receding now, “melancholy,” and “long.”

 It is retreating from England and from the rest of the lands of the earth and leaving the people exposed.

 To one another! for the world, which seems

 To lie before us like a land of dreams,

 Hath really neither joy, nor love, nor light,